Unionized DHL Express workers strike at critical Cincinnati air cargo hub

 DHL added the majority of its employees reported to work on Thursday and operations ran at full capacity.

-The company also said that Teamsters' picket lines were expanded to other U.S. locations on Friday, but didn't immediately specify where or how many.
+The company also said that Teamsters' picket lines were expanded to other U.S. locations on Friday.
 DHL stated that it anticipated this and has enacted contingency plans — including moving flights and volume to other locations and bringing in replacement staff.

-The Associated Press reached out to the Teamsters for comment about Friday's picketing and expansion reported by DHL.
+A Teamsters spokesperson confirmed to The Associated Press via email on Friday that Local 100 has extended its picket lines to unionized DHL workers in Chicago, the Miami airport gateway and a Covington pickup and delivery operation in Kentucky.
+These workers are not themselves on strike, the spokesperson said, but are honoring the picket line in solidarity.

 DHL Express is a unit of Germany’s Deutsche Post AG.
 In 2022, Deutshe Post AG posted record revenue of over 94 billion euros (more than $101 billion) and operating profit of 8.4 billion euros ($9 billion).